unlight/asmt-javascript-questions/README.md

 - How you can improve infinite scroll performance in angular?
 - Describe how digest cycle works?
 - Could you explain difference between `$scope.$eval` and `$scope.$evalAsync`?
+- Explain what is linking function and type of linking function?

 ### Angular X
 - How does Angular2 AoT compilation works?